deeplearninc/relaax/README.md

 ### [Algorithm](#contents)

-The structure of algorithm may vary.
-But generic layout is same for all algorithms.
+Implementation and structure of algorithm vary.
+However, generic layout is about same for all algorithms.
 DA3C algorithm is an example.
 Algorithm is an usual Python package.
-But RELAAX server loads algorithms dynamically.
-Dynamic loading simplifies algorithm developement outside Python package structure.
+RELAAX server loads algorithms dynamically.
+Dynamic loading simplifies algorithm development outside RELAAX package structure.
 The path to algorithm to load is defined in config.yaml or in command line.

-Algorithm package exports following symbols:
+Algorithm package should exports following symbols:

 ```
 class Config                       - algorithm configuration